htscode/bachelor_thesis_2021/README.md

 # bachelor_thesis_2021
 This is the repository for my bachelor thesis with the title "Processing fast event-related fMRI for artifical neural network applications".
+The thesis itself can be found under **Processing_fast_event_related_fMRI_data_for_Artificial_Neural_Network_Applications.pdf**

 ## MAIN PIPELINE